ultimike/d8-composer-pantheon/README.md

 );
 ```

-Uncompress and import `mysite.sql.gz` into your local environment.
+Uncompress and import `db.sql.gz` into your local environment.